-- Assessment of abilities, interests and goals; - Coordination of career planning and academic progress; - Information about courses, programs, occupations, and the world of work; - Referrals to other campus resources; - Course scheduling and registration workshops.
+- Assessment of abilities, interests and goals; - Information about courses, programs, occupations, and the world of work;

+- Referrals to other campus resources; - Course scheduling and registration workshops.

-The One Stop Center staff must approve registration for classes until students have completed 24 hours of 100-level graded courses with at least a 2.0 GPA.
-Students can get advising help by calling (304) 710-3140 or by visiting the One Stop Center.
-The One Stop Center is open Monday through Thursday from 7:30 a.m. to 6 p.m.
+Students can get advising help by calling (304) 710-3140 or by visiting the One Stop Center, or by emailing advising@mctc.edu.
+The One Stop Center is open Monday through Thursday from 8:00 a.m. to 5 p.m and Fridays from 8:00am-3:00pm.